 Sadly, the much hype in the media about storage batteries has left most potential solar customers questioning the viability of solar panels without batteries—to the point that majority of people are waiting for the more ‘affordable batteries’ before going solar.

 But here is the thing; even though the initial cost of battery solar is expected to drop year-after-year, the time to invest in solar is now—not tomorrow.

 Did you know that a day without solar means another day to pay higher electricity bills?
 Installing a well-designed solar PV panel without batteries can still give you a nearly zero power bill.
-Waiting 3, 4 or even 5 years for the cost of batteries to fall only translates to 3, 4 or 5 years of high electricity bills.
+Waiting for 3, 4 or even 5 years for the cost of batteries to fall only translates to 3, 4 or 5 years of high electricity bills.

 Not comparing multiple quotes

-Getting quotes from multiple companies will give you a clear picture of how much your desired solar size will cost you, and that will give you a better understanding of which solar package is ideal for your budget and whether or not your solar company is manipulative in either quality or price.
+Getting quotes from multiple companies will give you a clear picture of how much your desired solar size will cost you, and that will provide you with a better understanding of which solar package is ideal for your budget and whether or not your solar company is manipulative in either quality or price.

 Understand how the ‘solar rebate’ works

 This is another serious mistake that most people make—misunderstanding how the existing solar rebate and feed-in tariffs (what you receive when you export your excess solar power back into the main grid) work.